Microsoft

 MSN Mobile vs. Windows Live Mobile, first round

 LiveSide reports that MSN is trying to get back in the business, taking back whatever they have lost to Windows Live.
 The first battle looks like it’s going to happen on the mobile arena.
 In the first corner we have the mobile version of www.live.com - mobile.live.com.
 And in the other corner the mobile MSN version - beta.mobile.msn.com.
-At a first glance, for me, the winner is live.com since when logging in you have instant access to the feeds, mail, gadgets and other personalization you have done in the rich live.
+At a first glance, for me, the winner is live.com since when logging in you have instant access to the feeds, mail, gadgets and other personalization you have done in the rich live.com.
+The mobile MSN of course contains the classic MSNBC news, FOX sports and other types of content.
+So if you are interested in that maybe MSN will be the winner.
+Content vs. customisation?

 Personal